 - the remedial actions, where appropriate, with relevant prioritisation

-The practical examination is internally assessed by the course provider and will be marked by an experienced and qualified environmental professional.
+The practical examination is internally assessed by the learning partner and will be marked by an experienced and qualified environmental professional.

 Students will be awarded a unit certificate for each unit passed.
-Once a candidate has successfully completes both units (EC1 and EC2), the overall qualification parchment will be issued.
+Once a learner has successfully completes both units (EC1 and EC2), the overall qualification parchment will be issued.

 There are no exemptions available for this qualification.

 NEBOSH recognises that great learning experiences equip learners to make a difference to health, safety and the environment in the workplace.
 We are therefore committed to ensuring that our qualifications and courses offer the best learner experience by putting your needs first.

 Every learner must register with a NEBOSH accredited Learning Partner and undertake the relevant learning before taking an assessment and gaining a qualification.
 It is not possible to self-study for a NEBOSH qualification.

 Our global network of Learning Partners provide excellent learning and support to our learners and will help you prepare for your assessments.
 Our Learning Partner Programme is a quality assurance programme that aims to recognise those Learning Partners who can prove that they meet the principles that represent global best practice in the provision of course tuition and support.
 You can find further information on our Learning Partner Programme by clicking here.

 The Learning Partner Programme introduces a standard that must be met by all Learning Partners and we also ask our Learning Partners to commit to continuously improving the learner experience.
 This will allow us to recognise our leading Learner Partners for their quality tuition, innovative delivery and excellent learner support.